Hesketh Motorcycles: Hesketh 24

 Designed and developed by Paul Sleeman, Hesketh Motorcycles owner and Chief Engineer, this proposed new machine – named after the number on James Hunt's 1975 F1 car – will be a limited edition with only 24 built and on sale internationally.

-The heart of this new model is the American S&S "X-wedge" engine, a high torque 1,917 cc (117 cu in) air-cooled V-twin with a proven power-train, chosen for reliability and reputation.
-The X-wedge is also the engine used for the recent Morgan three-wheelers.
+This model is powered the American S&S "X-wedge" engine, a high torque 1,917 cc (117 cu in) air-cooled V-twin with a proven powertrain, that was chosen for reliability.
+The X-wedge is also the engine used for the Morgan three-wheeler.

 British tuners Harris Performance Engines will modify the engine to suit the Hesketh 24 buyers' preferences, offering stage engine tuning to produce at least three different power options.

 The Hesketh 24 bodywork is in the colours of James Hunt's 1970s Hesketh F1 car with graphics designed and produced by former BSB rider and 2011 British Superbike Champion, Tommy Hill.
 Each of the limited edition Hesketh 24 models will feature an 18 carat gold plaque on the fuel tank with its unique serial production number.